tophat2d/tophat/README.md

 Things I want to prioritize on.
 They are in the order, I want to complete them, but the further into the list you are, the less accurate it is.

-- fix cpu usage (i know, what the problem is, just have to wait for a fix in rawdraw)
 - image operation (scaling, flipping, rotating)
 - sounds
 - build tool